amirun/itsync-testproject/README.md

   ]
   ```

 - Filter books with more than 4 volumes/series :
+  Result is inclusive of the volume provided.

   Request:
   ```json